amethyst/amethyst/book/src/concepts/entity_and_component.md

 ## Entity and Component in Amethyst

 In an inheritance design, an entity usually contains components.
 All the data and methods related to an entity are stored within.
-However, in ECS design, an entity is just a general purpose identifier.
+However, in ECS design, an entity is a general purpose identifier.
 In fact, the implementation of `Entity` in Amethyst is simply:

 ```rust
 struct Entity(u64);